SkarCBR/Notification-Playground/README.md

 This app is just intended to play a bit with some notifications configurations and check how they look and behave.<br>
 I might keep improving the app with more configurations, we'll see...<br>

+It uses Compose, the new Android UI: https://developer.android.com/jetpack/compose

 Feel free to download this code and modify it to your needs :)

 <b>Release</b><br>